22 Awesomely Useful Slang Words for ESL Learners

 “Yeah, he already had the hairstyle and the attitude.
 Now he likes emo bands as well!”

-So, now you have tons of useful slang words in English to use.
-Feel free to go and try them out on your friends — that would be sweet!
+So, now you have tons of useful slang words in English to use—sweet!

 Keep practicing slang and once you’re confident, start adding them in your English speech!
 Just don’t use them around your boss or in an interview.
 Above all, converse with confidence and enjoy speaking English!